eĿlipsis

 • If a compound statement terminates before a specific defer has been met, the depending secondary block is not executed at all.

-The compound statement shall not contain preliminary entries or exits by
+The anchor should not contain preliminary entries or exits by

 • switch cases, including default.